Victoria Gray Adams: Mississippi Freedom Democratic Party

 Adams also noted that people made a discovery while in Atlantic City.
 People realized there was a way out of the lives they had been living in for so long.
 She explained that the way out of that life would be through "the execution of the vote" and getting representation.
 In an interview with the Virginia Organizing Project, she says, "We were going in the face of the Mississippi Democratic Party, which included some of the most powerful members of the U.S. Congress, to demand that we be recognized to have representation at the Democratic National Convention."

-The Mississippi Freedom Democratic Party (MFDP) recognized that the convention wasn't helping with their representation problems.
-The convention presented the MFDP with "meaningless" compromises at which Adams proudly didn't accept.
+The Mississippi Freedom Democratic Party (MFDP) recognized that the convention was not helping with their representation problems.
+The convention presented the MFDP with "meaningless" compromises at which Adams proudly did not accept.
 She also said that one of the most significant lessons learned from the 1964 convention was that when people are presented with the resources such as education, people are able to organize around an issue in order to create change.

 Founding of Council of Federated Organizations

 Adams also founded the Council of Federated Organization (COFO).
 COFO was a coalition of all the freedom organizations working during the Civil Rights Movement.
 COFO was the main organization responsible for leading all the other umbrella organizations.
 Adams states the umbrella organizations, which include but are not limited to the Student Nonviolent Coordinating Committee and the Southern Christian Leadership Conference, didn't have enough resources to invest into the Civil Rights Movement.
 COFO combined all the resources from the organizations and was able to generate large successes.
 One of its biggest successes was taking 68 people to the Democratic National Convention.

 Adams has received many awards for her courageous work.
-Two of the most noticeable include, the Martin Luther King Jr. Community Service Award and the Fannie Lou Hammer Humanitarian Award.
+Two of the most noticeable include, the Martin Luther King Jr. Community Service Award and the Fannie Lou Hamer Humanitarian Award.

 Her first marriage, to Tony Gray, produced three children – Georgie, Tony Jr. (who died in 1997) and Cecil – and ended in divorce in 1964.
 Other survivors include her second husband, Reuben Earnest Adams Jr. (to whom she had been married for 40 years) and their son, Reuben III; a brother, Glodies Jackson; and eight grandchildren.

 Adams died at her son Cecil's home in Baltimore on August 12, 2006, of cancer, aged 79.

 On September 9, 2006, a memorial service was held in her memory in a Methodist church near her hometown, Hattiesburg, Mississippi.

 Her papers are at the McCain Library and Archives at the University of Southern Mississippi.